medmax78/torbox/README.md

 ## Using the I2P
 After boot, run the I2P daemon via WebUI.
 In couple of minutes, you will be ready to connect to http://IP_ADDRESS:7657.
 Feel free to tweak settings and play.
 To access I2P site - set up a proxy on your system, pointing to IP_ADDRESS:8118 and after some time you will be able to open .i2p websites.

+## Finalizing the installation
+After things are tested and you are happy, run

+* `sudo ./finalize_inst.sh`

+In project dir.
+It will adjust the firewall to close the access from outer world and clean some temp files.

+From this moment, you can only SSH your system via IP_ADDRESS:22 when you are connected to your fresh torred wifi network.

 ## Special note about drivers